Marci Ien: Background

 Marci Ien is a Black Canadian of Trinidadian descent.
 Her father, Joel Ien, had come to Canada in the late 1960s to attend university and went on to a career in education as a teacher, principal, and school superintendent in Toronto.
 Ien was born in Toronto's St. James Town neighbourhood and grew up in Scarborough, going on to attend Stephen Leacock Collegiate Institute and Agincourt Collegiate Institute.
 Ien appeared regularly on the Crossroads Christian Communications program Circle Square.

-Ien lives in Toronto with her two children, Blaize and Dash.
+Ien lives in Toronto with her two children, a daughter and a son.
 Her 2020 book Off Script: Living Out Loud chronicles her life growing up in Toronto, working as a journalist, and deciding to enter politics.

 Journalism

 Ien graduated with a degree in radio and television arts from Ryerson Polytechnical Institute in 1991.
 She began her career at CHCH-TV in Hamilton, Ontario in 1991 as a news writer and general assignment reporter.
 In 1995 she began reporting from Queen's Park in Toronto, with her reports appearing both on CHCH's local news and on WIC's national newscast Canada Tonight.

 In 1997 Ien moved to CTV as a reporter for CTV Atlantic, covering major stories including the crash of Swissair Flight 111 off Peggy's Cove, Nova Scotia, before returning to Toronto in 1998 to anchor CTV Newsnet, as CTV's all-news channel was then called,.
 From 2003, Ien also anchored the nationwide Canada AM morning broadcast show, which she co-hosted from 2011 until the show's cancellation in 2016.
 Ien returned to Atlantic Canada to participate in the Halifax leg of the 2010 Winter Olympics torch relay.

 Following Canada AM, Ien was a guest and then permanent host of The Social (2016-2020) until her move to politics.